cyberark/pas-orchestrator/README.md

 PAS Orchestrator is a set of Ansible Roles which provides a holistic solution to deploying CyberArk Core PAS components simultaneously in multiple environments, regardless of the environment’s location.

-The Ansible Roles are responsible for the entire deployment process, and can be integrated with the organization’s CI/CD pipeline.
+ The Ansible roles are responsible for the entire deployment process, and can be integrated with the organization’s CI/CD pipeline.

 Each PAS component’s Ansible Role is responsible for the component end-2-end deployment, which inclues the following stages for each component:
 - Copy the installation package to the target server